Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/AdminListBundle/Resources/doc/Create.md

 Next we add the buildFiters() method and supply the fields we want to filter on.
 Our document has a title, type and a boolean telling us the document has been reviewed.

+The first parameter of addFilter() method is the fieldname, the second parameter is the FilterType you want to use to filter this field with.
+The last parameter is the label for the filter.

 ```PHP
     public function buildFilters()
     {